 Proper SAP certification reveals differences in the relative effectiveness of various types of construction and home heating models, which in turn informs delivery to the end-user.

 A further critical point concerns the sharing of SAP data.
 SAP ratings lay bare the energy performance of relative dwellings and are made freely available through the EPC document.

-To ‘pass’ a builder must:
+To pass the SAP Assessment, a builder must:

 A requirement to assess the Fabric Energy Efficiency (FEE) of all new homes was brought in in England for dwellings built post-April 2014.

 Drawings should be to scale and depict all elevations.
-From the technical specifications of such elements as ventilation, heating and AC systems, assessors construct models of homes using SAP computer applications.
+From the technical specifications of such elements as ventilation, heating, and AC systems, assessors construct models of homes using SAP computer applications.
 Manufacturers’ databases are then accessed and specific product details incorporated.

 Every thermal detail of the building’s fabric is also added as are the details of any renewable or cooling technology.

-A finished set of SAP calculations constitutes a comprehensive, fully-accessible database of building knowledge on everything from heat loss, to fluctuations in seasonal demand.
+A finished set of SAP calculations constitutes a comprehensive, fully-accessible database of building knowledge on everything from heat loss to fluctuations in seasonal demand.

-Unsurprisingly, given the current climate crisis, and resultant EU and UK environmental policies, control of CO2 emission targets have tightened enormously.
+Unsurprisingly, given the current climate crisis, and resultant EU and UK environmental policies, control of CO2 emission targets has tightened enormously.
 A typical new build designed just 5 years ago has a good chance of failing today’s regulations.